MarcinMG-web/Multi-Step-Form/README.md

 # Multi-Step-Form

-Create the multi steps forms in React.
+Created the multi steps forms in React.

 If you want to check.
 Download project on yours PC.
 Open the terminal and install packages.